Support Federal Child Care Funding!

 - Black and multiracial parents are nearly twice as likely to quit their job, not take a new job, or greatly change their job due to issues with child care.

-That’s why funding child care can’t stop with one stimulus package to get the industry’s head above water during the pandemic.
+That's why funding child care can't stop barely getting the industry's head above water during the pandemic.
 Instead, we must make sure all early educators receive workforce supports and livable wages, and children can access quality child care through robust, long-term federal funding.

 America's economic recovery simply cannot succeed without access to quality child care.

 Please pledge to support federal child care funding that goes beyond COVID-19.